opencomputeproject/onie/docs/_sources/design-spec/x86_nos_interface.txt

 #.
 The NOS has the ``grub-reboot`` command available

 The ``grub-reboot`` command allows the NOS's GRUB to boot the ONIE chainload entry once.
-After one boot the NOS's GRUB will revert back to the NOS default GRUB menu entry.
+After one boot, the NOS's GRUB will revert back to the NOS default GRUB menu entry.

 .. _x86_nos_intf_reinstaller: